 “The co-production between four countries meant the structure of the team — authors, actors, as well as the technical crew — was international,” says Ida Weiss of Slovenian outfit Bela Film, a producer alongside Luxembourg’s Wady Films, Objectif from Slovakia and Croatia’s Studio Dim.
 “During the pandemic, it was challenging to organise an extensive and diverse team.
 Fortunately, it all ended well, also because we strictly observed the Covid-19 prevention measures.”

-Although the filming incentive’s annual fund totals only a relatively low $1.1m (€1m), filmmakers talk of a film-friendly attitude in the country and permits that can be secured through a relatively straightforward process.
+Although the filming incentive’s annual fund totals only a relatively low $1.2m (€1m), international filmmakers talk of a film-friendly attitude in the country and permits that can be secured through a straightforward process.
 Special permission is required to film in national parks.

 “Most of the shoots happen in the north west part of Slovenia due to its stunning nature,” insists Jernej Krivic, head of production at local outfit Bas Production.
 But the historical capital city, Ljubljana, is also growing in popularity.